Abnormal Return: Definition, Causes, Example

 Investing world is full of numbers, but one key metric separates the good performers from the rest: abnormal return.
 Abnormal returns, also referred to as excess returns, are a valuable finance metric, especially the stock market.
 The concept helps investors focus on improving returns and managing risks, whether experienced or new.

-The blog helps explore the meaning of abnormal returns, emphasising its importance in the investment world.
+The blog helps explore the meaning of abnormal returns, emphasizing its importance in the investment world.
 This will further go into its calculating formula and how to calculate it for improved returns on your investment.

 What Is An Abnormal Return/Excess Returns?

 An abnormal return is a term used in finance to define the difference between the actual return of an investment and its expected return.
-This expected return is typically based on the investment’s risk level and is often calculated using models like the f or the market average return.
+This expected return is typically based on the investment’s risk level and is often calculated using models like the for the market average return.

 Here’s a more detailed breakdown:

-• Expected Return: The return that an investor anticipates receiving based on historical data and models that consider the investment’s risk and market conditions.
+- Expected Return: The return that an investor anticipates receiving based on historical data and models that consider the investment’s risk and market conditions.

-• Actual Return: The return that the investment actually generates over a specific period.
+- Actual Return: The return that the investment actually generates over a specific period.

-• Abnormal Return/Excess Returns: The difference between the actual return and the expected return.
+- Abnormal Return/Excess Returns: The difference between the actual return and the expected return.
 It can be either positive (when the actual return is higher than expected) or negative (when the actual return is lower than expected).

 In simpler terms, an AR tells you how much your investment outperformed (positive excess returns) or underperformed (negative excess returns) the market after considering the inherent risk.
 It’s basically a measure of your stock-picking skills or strategy compared to the baseline market performance.